 You see, Megs and I -- as well as a plethora of our other fabulous female friends -- find ourselves in a precarious and perplexing position: We're cute.
 We're smart.
-We're articulate, well-traveled (her more so than me), energetic, fun and down to explore.
+We're articulate, well-traveled (she more so than I), energetic, fun and down to explore.
 And yet, at 29 and 28, respectively, we are still single -- standing on 30's lonely doorstep -- with ZERO reasonable prospects.

 In the past, we would have resorted to self-flagellation -- "What is wrong with me?" we may have asked through tears and a bottle of pinot.
 "Why aren't there any guys who want to stick around?"

 But over Saturday's chocolate chip pancakes, Megan K. and I flipped the script: